dawitanelay/Azure-Devops-Deploy-Web-Server/README.md

 * Click on the overview
 * Copy the Subscription Id

+Please check the link for more clear visualization [a link] (https://docs.lacework.com/onboarding/gather-the-required-azure-client-id-tenant-id-and-client-secret)

 #### :red_circle:  Deploy the Packer Image :red_circle:

 Run the following command to deploy the packer image.